 Side effects from the flu vaccine are typically mild, if any happen at all.
 The most common side effects are soreness, redness or tenderness where the shot was given.
 A low-grade fever, headache or muscle aches may occur but usually only last a day or two.
 The flu vaccine also doesn’t interact with other medications, so you don’t have to worry about changing your medication routine.

 Myth 4: I got a flu vaccine last year, so I’m fine for this year.

-Even if you received a flu shot last year, the Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccine for optimal protection, due to the fact that a person’s immunity from vaccination declines with time.
+Even if you received a flu shot last year, the CDC recommends a yearly flu vaccine for optimal protection, due to the fact that a person’s immunity from vaccination declines with time.
 Also, the flu viruses are constantly changing so the vaccine is updated each year, as needed.

-Myth 5: I got the COVID-19 vaccine and so I can’t get the flu vaccine.
+Myth 5: I got the COVID-19 vaccine, or a booster, and so I can’t get the flu vaccine.

 The two vaccines are very different and protect you from different viruses.
 There are no interactions between the two vaccines.
 Both are recommended by the CDC to help maintain optimal health and you can save a trip by getting both vaccines at the same time.

 Whether you are enrolled in Original Medicare or have a Medicare Advantage plan, your flu vaccine is covered at no additional cost.
 So don’t wait – visit your doctor’s office or a participating pharmacy and get your flu vaccine today.
 Don’t miss out on fall activities, being with your trick-or-treaters or sharing Thanksgiving with the important people in your life!